 Fax: (214) 520-1181

-Allen Vaught has more than 12 years of experience working as a litigator on complex, multi-party litigation.
-Vaught currently manages the Healthcare Third Party Liability Section and the Fair Labor Standards Act (“FLSA”) Section for Baron & Budd.
-Recently, Vaught won a major award for a group of mechanics who were incorrectly classified as independent contractors by their employer.
+Allen Vaught has more than 15 years of experience working as a litigator on complex, multi-party litigation.
+As Of Counsel at Baron and Budd, Vaught currently manages the firm’s Employment Law Section for Baron & Budd, where he focuses on unpaid overtime wage class actions cases.
+Recently, Vaught won a major award for a group of mechanics who were incorrectly classified as independent contractors by their employer, which earned him the distinction of being recognized as the “Litigator of the Week” by the state of Texas by legal publication Texas Lawyer.
 In addition to his work as an attorney, Vaught also served as member of the Texas House of Representatives and in Operation Iraqi Freedom as a U.S. Army captain.

 In the Texas House of Representatives, Vaught served as chairman of the Subcommittee on Violent Crimes, chairman of the Subcommittee on Border, Health and School Centered Emergencies, vice chairman of the Committee on Defense and Veterans’ Affairs and Vice Chairman of the Criminal Jurisprudence Committee.
 He has been widely recognized for his work on behalf of children’s health and safety, education and crime prevention and response.

 A member of the U.S. Army Reserve from 1997 until 2005, Vaught served in Operation Iraqi Freedom from March 2003 to March 2004.
 Vaught commanded one of the Army’s first units to enter Fallujah, and he served as the city’s de facto mayor.
 After being transferred to Sadr City, Vaught was injured in combat operations and awarded the Purple Heart.
 He worked at Baron & Budd before leaving for Iraq, and the firm is very happy to have him safely home.

 U.S. District Court for the Northern District of Texas